l3uddz/tqm/README.md

 - [x] Deluge
 - [ ] qBittorrent

+`FreeSpaceGB` will only be set **once** before torrents are evaluated against the chosen filter.

+This means as torrents are removed, `FreeSpaceGB` will not change.

 # Donate

 If you find this project helpful, feel free to make a small donation to the developer: